 3. If you live outside of Blacksburg and its neighboring counties, find out about VT Libraries Services for Distance or 'Extended Campus' Researchers

 3. Use the library home page search to conduct a Google-like search of most of our library resources.
 While it's not a disciplinary database, like the ones that I recommend to you on this guide, it can help you gain a broad overview of a particular research topic or question.

 4. When searching the Library discovery search, Google Scholar, or any of the databases that I recommend, break your research question into keywords, rather than typing in the entire sentence or question.
 Click here for tips and videos on strategies for creating effective keyword searches.

-6. When trying to access articles and other resources, look for the Get VText box:
+6. When trying to access articles and other resources, look for a 'full text,' 'PDF,' symbol, or the Get VText phrase or logo:

 7. Interlibrary Loan (ILLiad) Service - a free service to get journal articles, book chapters (even if we own a copy), books, and more that VT does not own or subscribe to, don't pay to access research sources you need - use Illiad to request materials for free.

 1. Writing Center - Provides writing sessions for all types of writing at all levels, via one on one consultations - live online or face to face, or via asynchronous sessions where writers share a draft and comments and receive written feedback within 24 hours.
 See scheduling options on their website.

 2. LinkedIn Learning - Software Tutorials and Training - "LinkedIn Learning is an on-demand learning solution designed to help users gain new skills and knowledge.
 Access is free to current Virginia Tech students, employees, and recent graduates."